 Each image can be a maximum of 2MB.
 After it is pasted into the comment, click the image to display the full image, as shown in the image on the right.

-You also can post a comment if it includes only a pasted image without any text as shown below.
+You also can post a comment if it includes only a pasted image without any text, as shown below.

-When placing or editing a comment, select the option button to add freehand drawing with the resulting pen cursor.
+When placing or editing a comment, select the option button to add a freehand drawing with the resulting pen cursor.
 Click and drag to create lines, and then right-click to finish and associate the drawing with the currently selected comment.

 To access the Freehand Drawing mode of the Properties panel, press the Tab key when freehand drawing mode is active (this is indicated by the icon in the design space).
-These options allow you to undo and redo comments under the Commands drop-down and change the width size and color under the Properties drop-down.
+These options allow you to undo and redo comments under the Commands drop-down and change the width, size and color under the Properties drop-down.

 General tasks are listed in the Comments and Tasks panel.

-When a project document is removed or its UniqueID has changed, the comments for the document can become "detached".
+When a project document is removed, or its UniqueID has changed, the comments for the document can become "detached."
 Those comments can still be accessed from the panel's Detached Comments collapsible region.
 Click on a detached comment's tile in the Comments and Tasks panel to show its dialog in the design space of the currently opened document.

 An example comment in a PCB document

-An example comment in a Draftsman document.
+An example comment in a Draftsman document

 Comments can also be placed for an item in an ActiveBOM document.
 This can be done in the following ways: